vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 3. This guide does not make any assumptions about your chosen tooling for security or DevOps, other than what is available with a default Azure subscription.

-**Note:** You can use this guide to deploy additional workload clusters and workload clusters of a different size.
+> **Note** You can use this guide to deploy additional workload clusters and workload clusters of a different size.
 However, you'll need to make additional configuration changes.
 You can make these configuration changes after you have gone through the deployment steps provided in this document.

 ## Prerequisites
 Ensure that you have: